mjclemente/sendgrid.cfc/README.md

 ---

+### Cancel Scheduled Sends Reference
+*View SendGrid Docs for [Cancel Scheduled Sends](https://sendgrid.com/docs/API_Reference/Web_API_v3/cancel_schedule_send.html)*

+#### `generateBatchId()`
+Generate a new batch ID.
+This batch ID can be associated with scheduled sends via the mail/send endpoint.

+---

 ## Reference Manual for `helpers.mail`
 This section documents every public method in the `helpers/mail.cfc` file.
 A few notes about structure, data, and usage:

 - Unless indicated, all methods are chainable.
 - Top level parameters are referred to as "global" or "message level", as opposed to personalized parameters.
 As the SendGrid docs state: "Individual fields within the personalizations array will override any other global, or “message level”, parameters that are defined outside of personalizations."
 - Email address parameters can be passed in either as strings or structs.
   - When passed as a string, they can be in the format: Person \<name@email.com\>, in order to pass both name and email address.
   - When passed as a struct, the keys should be `email` and `name`, respectively.
 Only email is required.